jluzardo1971/ActiveGantt/README.md

 # ActiveGantt

-Since thew product has been discontinued, I have made the ActiveGantt source code freely available under the MIT License.
+Since the product has long been discontinued, I have made the ActiveGantt source code freely available under the MIT License.

 ActiveGantt is a Gantt chart component for a variety of Microsoft programming tools and technologies.
 Add scheduling capabilities to your application with ActiveGantt.